jonatanvicente/docker-k8s-training/labs/lab_3.md

       app: front
 ```

+7. Introduce a fake into the manifest: change the image name to name nginx:testfake to force an error.
+	- Execute `kubectl get pods`.
+Can you see the error?
+	- Execute `kubectl rollout history deployment [deploymentName]`.
+Is it possible to perform the rollback?

 **Questions:**
 - What are the next commands used for?
 	- `kubectl get deployment --show-labels`
 	- `kubectl rollout status deployment [deployName]` and `kubectl rollout status deployment [deployName]`

+### 🧩 Services: a higher level